dinuxbg/pru-gcc-examples/ov7670-cam/README.md

 # ov7670-cam

+NOTE: The following instructions are targeted towards old Debian image versions.
+They will not work with Debian 8.6 images.
+Must bring them up-to-date, or altogether migrate to remoteproc!

 For information how to connect the OV7670 camera module to BeagleBone White, please see the included KiCad schematic.
 A cape PCB project is also included.

 The example can work either with two cameras simultaneously, or, with some harmless warnings, only one camera module.